openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 You will normally be using one of the Oref profiles - and the important thing to note is that the decay has a long tail.
 If you have been used to manual pumping you have probably been used to assuming that insulin decays over about 3.5 hours.
 However, when you are looping the long tail matters as the calculations are far more precise and these small amounts add up when they are subjected to the recursive calculations in the AndroidAPS algorithm.

-For a more detailed discussion of the different types of insulin, their activity profiles and why all this matters you can read an article here [URL]
+For a more detailed discussion of the different types of insulin, their activity profiles and why all this matters you can read an article here on [Understanding the New IOB Curves Based on Exponential Activity Curves](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html#understanding-the-new-iob-curves-based-on-exponential-activity-curves)

 # Pump Status